-Do you ever feel like you are wasting time with the wrong people when searching through the seemingly limitless options available on dating apps?
+Do you ever feel like you are wasting time with the wrong people when you are searching through dating apps?
 If this sounds like you, you may just be missing the red flags.

 Being aware of the most common online dating red flags is key.
 There is nothing like being cozy in your favorite sweats while safely snuggling on your couch as you scroll through pictures of attractive romantic hopefuls.
 But don’t let your secure home environment and behind-the-screen- confidence give you the illusion that you are swimming through a utopian dating pool.